JamesMura/bootstrap/README.md

     Rackspace client

-Create somewhere to store all the stuff, e.g.

-    $ mkdir -p ~/Code/unicef/ureport

-First clone this repository so that you can update this doc or the developer-faq with anything you learn!

-    $ cd ~/Code/unicef/ureport
-    $ git clone git@github.com:unicef-ureport/bootstrap.git

 Go to some folder where you want to store the code and create a folder called “virtualenv”, e.g.